pcubillos/pyratbay/docs/api.rst

     ifree: 1D bool ndarray
         Mask of free (True) and fixed (False) parameters in tpars.
         The number of free parameters must match nfree in posterior.
-    targs: List
-        List of additional arguments for tmodel.
     pressure: 1D float ndarray
         The atmospheric pressure profile in barye.
     bestpars: 1D float ndarray